lucia-corsan/Formula-One-ML/README.md

 - Course: Web Analytics
 - Final grade: 9.2/10

+## Contents
+- `F1_API_Analytics.ipynb`: Jupyter Notebook with data extraction, cleaning, and visualizations.
+- `Dashboard Compilation.pdf`: PDF with the final dashboards (which can be found in this [link](https://lookerstudio.google.com/reporting/003df30b-544c-43a5-99d8-fa5aab70ffff).

 ## Tools and covered topics
 - Jupyter Notebook
 - Google Looker Studio